Skip to Main Content

 How can BNPL affect your credit?

-Missed payments can be harmful to your credit, but remember: not all BNPL programs report your activity.
+Missed payments can be harmful to your credit, but remember that not all BNPL programs report your activity.

 If you miss a couple of payments but then catch up, your score might come away unscathed.
 However, if you default on your remaining balance, the debt can be sent to collections, and the credit bureaus will be notified.
 This typically happens when an account is 90 to 120 days overdue and can vary depending on the provider’s policy.

 Once a BNPL provider reports missed payments to the credit bureaus, it will likely show up as a negative item on your credit report and trigger a score drop.
-Since payment history is the most important factor in the FICO calculation, comprising 35 percent of your score, missing BNPL payments can have a significant impact.
+Because payment history is the most important factor in the FICO calculation, comprising 35 percent of your score, missing BNPL payments can have a significant impact

 On the positive side, if a BNPL provider reports your on-time payments to the credit bureaus, it can help build your credit history and improve your credit score.
 Consistent, timely payments demonstrate responsible credit behavior.
 That can be helpful if you’re trying to establish or rebuild your credit.
-BNPL accounts can also diversify your credit mix, which accounts for 10 percent.
+BNPL accounts can also diversify your credit mix, which accounts for 10 percent of your score.

 What are the other risks of BNPL loans?